 “That’s what I needed to talk to you about.”

 “I’m listening,” the woman replied with impatience, sliding a drink across the table to the man as he set himself down upon one of the armless cushion chairs there arrayed with a grunt of pain and exhaustion.

 “Some guy.
 Came out of nowhere.
 Don’t know who.”

 “We were just teaching a lesson to one of the uptowners.
+Some bitch.
 Then this guy shows up, has a problem with it… well, I tell Mehan and Culp to get after him and he-“

 “What did he look like?”

 Kleiner felt his face again, sucked air through his teeth and took a drink before answering, “He was around my size.
 Little taller.
 Wore a mask.
 Had this… weird armor.”